Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Affectionate, intelligent, energetic, stubborn

-Jack-a-Poos are a mixed breed with Jack Russell Terrier and Toy or Miniature Poodle parents.
-With two very intelligent parent breeds, you can expect your Jack-a-Poo to be a smart dog that learns quickly.
-However, these dogs do have a stubborn streak that can make training challenging if you are not experienced.
-These dogs are also quite energetic and need to stay active both physically and mentally.
+Jack-a-Poos have Jack Russell Terrier and Toy or Miniature Poodle parents.
+With two very intelligent parents, you can expect your Jack-a-Poo to be a smart dog that learns quickly.
+However, they have a stubborn streak that can make training challenging if you are not experienced.
+Jack-a-Poos are also energetic and need to stay active both physically and mentally.

 11. Bernedoodle (Bernese Mountain Dog x Poodle)